This article is part of the Men’s Therapy series on masculinity and mental health.

 Psychological Effects of Chronic Masculine Crisis

 Blocked intimacy: The performance of invulnerability becomes the barrier to connection.
 “No one really knows me” is a common refrain.
 As Rudden (2022) notes, many men today are not socially alone but emotionally undernourished—starved for intimacy without the language, permission, or models to ask for it.
+Difficulty trusting others, expressing needs, or allowing closeness — all collateral damage of emotional suppression (Real, 1997; Brown, 2012).

 What Happens When Men Drop the Performance?